Study: Is there a link between exercise and memory in breast cancer survivors?

 - Can you refer me to a personal trainer?

 - NCT05327452: Testing Home-based Exercise Strategies in Underserved Minority Cancer Patients Undergoing Chemotherapy: the THRIVE Study.
-The purpose of this research is to determine whether a 16 week, home-based, aerobic and resistance exercise intervention will increase physical activity levels in Black and Hispanic breast, colorectal, or cancer patients.
+The purpose of this research is to determine whether a 16-week, home-based, aerobic and resistance exercise intervention increases physical activity levels in Black and Hispanic patients with breast, colorectal or cancer.

-- NCT03824145: Every Day Counts: A Lifestyle Program for Women With Breast Cancer (EDC).This study will examine dietary and activity patterns, body composition, blood and quality of life in breast cancer patients.
+- NCT03824145: Every Day Counts: A Lifestyle Program for Women With Metastatic Breast Cancer (EDC).This study examines dietary and activity patterns, body composition, blood and quality of life in metastatic breast cancer patients.
 The study will recruit 176 women with MBC in Milwaukee and Chicago.

 Multiple cancers